kwgilstrap/the-nyche-v0/docs/the-nyche-master-strategy.md

 # The NYChe – Master Strategy Document

-_Last updated: 2025-04-17_
+_Last updated: 2025-04-30_

 ---

 ## 🔭 Brand Vision & Tagline

-> **“Image isn’t everything—it’s the first thing.”**
+> **"Image isn't everything—it's the first thing."**

 The NYChe is a high-impact media platform rooted in NYC living and centered on intentional style.
 We blend editorial depth with personalized styling services for men who want to look sharp, live slow, and move with purpose—without chasing trends.

 This is a quiet rebellion against disposable hype and the algorithm.
-It’s clean, considered, and intentionally built for NYC-minded dressers who want peace, clarity, and style.
+It's clean, considered, and intentionally built for NYC-minded dressers who want peace, clarity, and style.

+For detailed brand voice guidelines, see [the-nyche-brand-profile.md](./the-nyche-brand-profile.md).

 ---